jkk290/edh-builder/README.md

 Prints the current desk list

 `save deck`
 Writes the current deck list to the deck file as a csv.
-CSV format is cardname, type/qty.
+CSV format is cardname, type, qty.
 Example:
-"Yuriko, The Tiger's Shadow",commander
+"Yuriko, The Tiger's Shadow",commander,1
-Cyclonic Rift,1
+Cyclonic Rift,,1
-Island,15
+Island,,15